Gensh/warhammer-design-council/chaos/nightingale.md

 - **Ark Enumeration:** For purposes of N19-H71-N94-L3's abilities, a machine is any unit whose Keywords include `VEHICLE`, `BATTLESUIT`, `DRONE`, or `IMPERIAL ROBOT`.
 - **Kneel:** A machine may not chose N19-H71-N94-L3 as the target of a charge, attack, psychic power, or ability unless you allow it.
 A machine may not consolidate or pile in so that it ends its move within 1" of N19-H71-N94-L3 unless you allow it.
 If N19-H71-N94-L3 would be affected by an ability caused by a machine which affects all models within a radius, you may choose to ignore its effect.
 - **Machine, Heal Thyself:** At the end of your Movement Phase, N19-H71-N94-L3 may heal a single machine model within 12".
 That model regains D3 lost wounds.
 - **Cybernetic Rebellion:** At the start of each of your opponent's Phases, select a unit within 12" of N19-H71-N94-L3.
-Roll 3D6 and compare the total rolled to the target unit's Ld characteristic.
-If the total equals or exceeds the Ld characteristic, then you may take an action with that unit as if it were a unit in your army.
+Roll 3D6 and compare the total rolled to the target unit's Leadership.
+If the total equals or exceeds the unit's Leadership, then you may take an action with that unit as if it were a unit in your army.
 If you do so, your opponent may not take any action with that unit this Phase.
+- **Icon of the Dark Omnissiah:** All `IMPERIUM`, `HERETIC ASTARTES`, and `DARK MECHANICUS` machines within 12" of N19-H71-N94-L3 may use this model's Leadership except for the purposes of N19-H71-N94-L3's abilities.
+Both friendly and enemy units may use this ability.
+- **Self-repair Mechanisms:** At the beginning of each of your turns, N19-H71-N94-L3 regains D3 lost wounds.
+- **Sigil of Perfect Union:** N19-H71-N94-L3 has a 4+ invulnerable save.

 ## Faction Keywords